aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 65C02 and 65C816 in native and emulation mode.
 They were not tested on MOS6502 behaviour, although there is a possibility to improve that situation in future.

-Just for convenience we use a 32-bit variables for 16-bit (65c816) operations, because it is easy to test overflow (carry) by testing bit 9 or 17 (for 16bit), thus we need vars of size larger that size of arguments.

 Variables
 -------------------------------------------------------------------------------
 b0-b3